Analysis - How debt woes brought Batista's Brazil empire to the brink

 Yet despite all that work, in a country desperate for ports and other heavy infrastructure, investors consider the three EBX companies with stakes in Açu's success nearly worthless.

-All but one of EBX's six traded companies has lost more than 90 percent of their value compared with record highs, and the bonds of oil company OGX Petroleo e Gas SA (OGXP3.SA), EBX's flagship unit, are trading at levels that suggest default is imminent.
+All but one of EBX's six traded companies has lost more than 90 percent of their value compared with record highs, and the bonds of oil company OGX Petroleo e Gas SA, EBX's flagship unit, are trading at levels that suggest default is imminent.

 Batista, one of Brazil's most successful entrepreneurs during a decade-long commodities boom, has had to watch one of the world's largest fortunes disappear.
 Only last year, when Forbes ranked his fortune the world's seventh biggest, he boasted he would become the world's richest man.